charlesmartineau/charlesmartineau.github.io/index.rst

 Publication
 ~~~~~~~~~~~

-**1. Shaping Expectations and Coordinating Attention: The Unintended Consequences of FOMC Press Conferences**, *Journal of Financial and Quantitative Analysis, Forthcoming*
+**1. Shaping Expectations and Coordinating Attention: The Unintended Consequences of FOMC Press Conferences**, *Journal of Financial and Quantitative Analysis, 2019*

 With `Oliver Boguth <http://www.public.asu.edu/~oboguth/>`__ and
 `Vincent Gregoire <http://www.vincentgregoire.com>`__